0xGingi/0xgingi-browser-windows/README.md

 ## 0xGingi SearxNG Instance

-Make SearxNG/search.0xgingi.com your default search engine:
+Make my SearxNG Instance https://search.0xgingi.com your default search engine

+No logs are collected, this includes Queries and IP Addresses:

 ![Animation](https://github.com/0xGingi/0xgingi-browser/assets/104647854/6fe1132b-25ee-45e2-b215-2542e5860407)

 ## DoH DNS Proxy
-0xGingi-Browser comes with a DNS-Over-HTTPS Built-in.
+0xGingi-Browser comes with a DNS-Over-HTTPS Proxy Built-in.
 It proxies DNS to Cloudflare, Quad9, and NextDNS then uses the fastest responce.

-Of course, I collect no logs.
+No logs are collected, this includes Queries and IP Addresses.

 Enable it in [chrome://settings/security](chrome://settings/security) -> Use Secure DNS -> With -> 0xGingi

 To Use the DNS Proxy outside of the Browser: